-(12) Clearing or Removal of Vegetation for Activities Other than Timber Harvesting a.
-Preservation of Vegetated Buffers along Water Bodies and Wetlands
+(11) Clearing or Removal of Vegetation for Activities Other than Timber Harvesting

-- i.
-Except to allow for development of permitted uses, a buffer of vegetation shall be preserved within a strip of land extending a minimum horizontal distance of 75 feet inland from the normal high water line of a stream, river, or tidal waters, and the upland edge of a coastal or freshwater wetland. - ii.
+- a.
+Preservation of Vegetated Buffers along Water Bodies and Wetlands - i.
+A buffer of vegetation shall be preserved within a strip of land extending a minimum horizontal distance of 75 feet inland from the normal high water line of a stream, river, or tidal waters, and the upland edge of a coastal or freshwater wetland. - ii.
 Selective cutting of trees within the vegetated buffer is allowed provided that a well-distributed stand of trees and other natural vegetation is retained. - iii.
-For purposes of the requirement in subsection ii above, a "well-distributed stand of trees" shall be defined as one (1) rating a score of 24 or more in any 25-foot-by-50-foot rectangular (1250 square feet) area as determined by the following rating system.
+For purposes of the requirement in subsection ii above, a "well-distributed stand of trees" shall be defined as score of 24 or more points in any 25-foot-by-50-foot rectangular (1250 square feet) area as determined by the following rating system.